CodeWithAloha/HIERR/README.md

 - Identifying gaps and strategies to mitigate Hawaii's economic vulnerabilities and hardships revealed during the COVID-19 pandemic;
 - Compiling specific projects / programs that address the identified gaps;
-- Aligning project / program needs to resources and enabling conditions necessary for implementation; and
+- Aligning project / program needs to resources and enabling conditions necessary for implementation;
 - Advancing pre-disaster economic recovery planning across all hazards.

 ### What is Pol.is?